 These ribs came out absolutely awesome!
 The BBQ sauce tastes like a sauce you’d get at a restaurant, maybe just not as sweet (which is the way I like it).
 It’s smokey, with hints of sweet and tangy.
 So, what did the damage come out to?
 Only 1.5g carbs per serving!

-I used this as one of my fasting meals, so I ate half a rack to myself.
+This is used this as one of my fasting meals, so I ate half a rack to myself.
 Just be careful with your portion sizes because ribs are pretty fatty, so you’ll be looking at a high number of calories (see macros at the bottom).
 I set the serving size to 4 ribs, which was plenty for most people that came.
 I served with a side of spinach and red pepper salad.
 I also fried some queso up as an appetizer, but I don’t suggest that unless you can fit it into your macros.